rinadelph/Agent-MCP/README.md

 Dependencies: None
 Artifacts: src/components/LoginForm.tsx
 Context: Uses FormKit, requires email validation
-Admin Token: "your_admin_token_here"
 ```

+When creating a new worker agent:
-You can instruct your admin agent to create new worker agents by providing a prompt like: "Create a new agent with ID 'frontend-worker' and assign it to implement the login page based on the MCD."
+1. Tell your admin agent: "Create a new agent with ID 'frontend-worker' and assign it to implement the login page based on the MCD."
+2. Open a new window/session and initialize the worker agent with the AUTO prompt described earlier
+3. Make sure to include the admin token so the worker can access its assigned tasks

 ## Components